NotReal003/support/docs/privacy.md

 ::: details Additional Information We Store
 - When a player is searched on our [Player Stats Check site](https://notreal003.github.io/player), we collect the player name that was successfully searched.
-- Your submitted requests on the request page.
+- Your submitted requests on the request page & used Display Name.
 :::

 ---